vijayandra/oscopev1/Oscilloscope/windows_intel/README_windows.txt

 Please download all contents of following

 https://github.com/vijayandra/oscopev1/tree/master/Oscilloscope/windows_intel
-save them some where in your folder where you can remember easily, currently it does not have installer.
+save them some where in your folder where you can remember easily, (Also very important, add this folder into PATH variable of computer) currently it does not have installer.
 Please follow following procedure according to your operating system.